Editor's note: This story was last updated on January 13.

 Where can you get a free test?

-There are three locations that offer free testing in different areas of Tucson run by the county and other community partners.
+There are several locations that offer free testing in different areas of Tucson run by the county and other community partners.
 Each site has different hours of operations but between them all there is an opportunity to get a test every day of the week.

 Kino Event Center, 2805 E. Ajo Way

 Hours: Monday-Saturday, 10 a.m. to 7 p.m.
 This site will be closed on Monday, Jan.
 18 for Martin Luther King Jr. Day.